FAFSA Application Support

 Other Items of Note

-- The Financial Aid Office reserves the right to revoke any aid offer if there is any evidence that the conditions of enrollment status, financial need, or merit are not met.
+- The office of financial aid reserves the right to revoke any aid offer if there is any evidence that the conditions of enrollment status, financial need, or merit are not met.

 - To continue to receive federal and state aid you must maintain Satisfactory Academic Progress (SAP) and program pursuit requirements.
 Scholarship recipients are required to maintain the academic requirements as specified for each particular award.
 SAP Policy (PDF)